OFS/examples-afu/tutorial/afu_types/01_pim_ifc/dma/README.md

 - [dma\_pkg.sv](hw/rtl/dma_pkg.sv) is a package file used for keeping all of the data structures and parameters for the DMA Core

 ## Software Application
-The software demonstrates a the same OPAE capabilities as previous examples to initiate a DMA transaction.
+The software demonstrates the same OPAE capabilities as previous examples to initiate a DMA transaction.

 ```bash
 # --transfer-size-lines: Initiating a DMA transfer with 64 Byte cache lines